vivekuppal/transcribe/README.md

 or Deepgram
 or Together ($25 free Credits)

 OpenAI gpt-4 model provides the best response generation capabilities.
-Earlier models work ok, but can sometimes provide irrelevant answers if there is not enough conversation content in the beginning.
+Earlier models work ok, but can sometimes provide irrelevant answers if there is not enough conversation content at the beginning.
 Together provides a large selection of [Inference models](https://docs.together.ai/docs/inference-models)

 When using OpenAI, without the OpenAI key, using continuous response gives an error similar to below